We’re aware each element of copy is designed to get the first sentence read, and from there keep the reader engaged step by step to the conclusion.

 Here are some guidelines:

 - First of all, focus on the reader — make an important promise early on (with your headline and opening paragraphs) that tells the reader what’s in it for her.
-Never allow readers to question why they’re bothering to pay attention.
+When you learn how to write a blog post introduction, you’ll quickly see why you should never allow readers to question why they’re bothering to pay attention.

 - Each separate part of your narrative should have a main idea (something compelling) and a main purpose (to rile up the reader, to counter an opposing view, etc.) that supports your bigger point and promise.
 Don’t digress, and don’t ramble.
 Stay laser-focused.